 Our South Korean Correspondent, Hwa-Young Nam, commented as follows:

-“Soon after the opening on 10th of May 2013, Blue Mountain Country Club was acclaimed a ‘luxurious new country club’ by the golf magazines.
+“Soon after the opening on 10th of May 2013, Blue Mountain Country Club (now Sagewood) was acclaimed a ‘luxurious new country club’ by the golf magazines.
 The clubhouse is built in an Acadian style with high glass ceilings that showcase the majestic views of Nature.
 This is where ‘the blue sky meets the mountains’ in perfect harmony.

 Fashioned by Nicklaus Design, it’s set in the utmost beauty.
 27 holes configured in three 9-hole loops with some of the best conditioning and service I’ve ever experienced.